Notes on Weak Units of Group-Like 1- and 2-Stacks: Quick Recall on Weak Units

 \section{Quick Recall on Weak Units}

-In this section, we recall briefly the weak units of Picard 1- and 2- categories.
-The main references are \cite{MR2388233} and \cite{joyal-kock-2009} where these units are defined for strict monoidal 1- and 2- categories.
-For definitions of Picard 1- and 2-categories, we refer to \cite{MR1301844}.
+In this section, we recall briefly the weak units of group-like 1- and 2- categories.
+The main references are \cite{MR2388233} and \cite{MR3035770} where these units are defined for strict monoidal 1- and 2- categories.
+For definitions of group-like 1- and 2-categories, we refer to \cite{MR1301844}.